jordi-pujol/bb-alts/README.md

 man page.

-Before installing alternatives, *bb-alts* removes all alternatives that point to busybox and the helper programs installed by bb-alts.
+Before installing alternatives, *bb-alts* removes all alternatives that point to busybox and the other helper programs installed by bb-alts.

-The file /etc/bb-alts.conf lists the busybox applet names that *bb-alts* will consider as candidates for installing an alternative.
+The file /etc/bb-alts.conf configures the candidate alternatives that *bb-alts* will consider for installing an alternative.

 It's recommended to install only alternatives that are also installed as alternatives by the other packages.
 However *bb-alts* can install